-Firstly, if you've purchased one of our Mixed Berry pies, we'd like to thank you for your contribution to the Two Fat Cats Bakery Charitable Giving Program.
+Firstly, if you've purchased one of our Mixed Berry pies, we'd like to thank you for your contribution to the Two Fat Cats Bakery charitable giving program, Baking That Matters.

 Our program is simply funded by a percentage of all sales of our delicious mixed berry pies.
 We donate to these organizations on a quarterly basis to provide support, throughout the year, for the excellent programs they provide, and the initiatives they drive.

 Learn more about the organizations your contribution is supporting below - Follow on social media or get involved!
-Reach out if you would like to learn more about our Charitable Giving Program.
+Reach out if you would like to learn more about our Baking That Matters Program.

 We thank you again for contributing to baking that matters.

 Like many of you, my career has not been a straight path.
 I have been a waitress, a political aide, a law intern, a playwright (very, very, very briefly), a baker, a business owner and a nonprofit executive.
 In fact, this last iteration was near and dear to my heart for twenty years and it remains a big part of who I am and what I do.
 So when I became a business owner, I wanted to not only run a sustainable, ethical business, but I wanted to do good by the community as well.
 I was determined to make charitable giving a robust part of our business model.
 We are very proud to have supported a wide variety of local nonprofits over the years and count them among Two Fat Cats’ community friends.